cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/user_guide/service_account/aws-service-account-policy-management.md

 {{% pageinfo color=“300” %}}
 **Step 6.
 Set API Permission**

  Add all policies below.
-They should be included to guarantee successful operations.
+They should be included to guarantee successful actions.

 * AmazonDynamoDBReadOnlyAccess
 * AmazonEC2ReadOnlyAccess